terrafying/OctoPrint-Klipper/README.md

 ## Reconnecting to MCU after board power cycle

 Depending on your power situation, removing power from the printer main board will interrupt the serial connection.
-I had to give my container some more permissions in order to detect the coonection again without restarting the entire container.
+I had to give my container some more permissions in order to detect the connection again without restarting the entire container.
 There is some discussion [here](https://github.com/moby/moby/issues/35359) and [here](https://www.losant.com/blog/how-to-access-serial-devices-in-docker).

 ## Updates